openstack-k8s-operators/osp-director-operator/README.md

   openstackClientName: openstackclient
   heatEnvConfigMap: tripleo-deploy-config-custom
   tarballConfigMap: tripleo-net-config
+  # optional set the roles file name if generated in previous step.
+  # rolesFile: roles_computehci.yaml
 ```

 If you write the above YAML into a file called generator.yaml you can create the OpenStackPlaybookGenerator via this command: